n0-ware/book-of-n0ware/Knowledge Base/Linux Fundamentals/07 Redirecting Output.md

 ```

-Imagine we want to list only unique lines in a log.
+Imagine we want to list unique lines in a log.
 We can do this by piping into `uniq`.
 Or, let's say we want to sort the contents of a directory alphabetically, we can use `sort`.

 ```
 ┌──(kali㉿kali)-[~/test]